ChrisAntococt471/Stocks-Forecasting---Media-Wave/README.md

 What is the most profitable and safest stock for 5 year?

-This project aimed to answer these questions by performing forecasting modeling on available stock price data using Prophet function.
+This project aimed to answer these questions by performing forecasting modeling on available stock price data using Prophet model.

 ## Findings